 First, sit back to back, either leaning on each other or by placing two chairs back to back.
 Decide who is going to make something first.
 That person uses the craft materials to make or draw anything they like.
 It could be a piece of fruit, an animal, a household object, or even something abstract.
 Anything goes.

-The partner who is listen then uses their own craft materials to recreate what is being described as best they can.
-Sometimes you’ll get it just right, and other times you’ll both be laughing at how far from the mark you are, but either way you’ll be practicing to listen to each other.
+The partner who listens, then uses their own craft materials to recreate what is being described as best they can.
+Sometimes you’ll get it just right, and other times you’ll both be laughing at how far from the mark you are, but either way, you’ll be practicing to listen to each other.

 3. The three thank you activity

 This is the easiest communication game of all, and one of the most effective.
 All you need is each other and ten minutes together every day.

 This game works best if you make it a habit, so try to find a time in your routine where you can fit it in reliably each day.
 Generally, it works well towards the end of the day – perhaps you could do it just after supper, or just before bed.

 Although it only takes ten minutes, it’s worth making those ten minutes as special as you can.
 Brew some coffee or a fruit infusion, or pour a glass of wine for each of you.
 Sit somewhere comfortable that you won’t be interrupted.

 Now, look back over your day and think of three things your partner did that you really appreciated.
 Perhaps they made you laugh when you were down, or did a chore that you hate.
 Maybe you love how they made time to help your kid with their science project, or the way they remember to pick up your favorite treat at the grocery store.
 Think of three things, and tell them to your partner, and remember to say “thank you.”

 If you want to, you can write your three things down before reading them, and then your partner can keep them after.
 Grab a box or a mason jar each and before long you will each have a beautiful collection of messages from the other.